DemaciaLarz/TDQN-in-keras/README.md

 **Clipping:** When we added clipping into the mix, things changed.
 The initial hesitance came from the obvious risk of losing valuable information that may arise from making the rewards much more sparse.

-Given that clipping, the rewards added to the rise of very stable training, trading off the potential of losing information was not a difficult decision to make.
+Given that clipping the rewards added to the rise of very stable training, trading off the potential of losing information was not a difficult decision to make.
 Recall also, that information about all the subtleties about the changes in portfolio value is in fact encoded into the X2 stream.

 ### 6.2 Actions